shraddhamkandpal/healthrecord-verifier/README.md

-# Affinidi Use Case Implementation - Driving License - Verifier
+# Affinidi Use Case Implementation - Health Record - Verifier

 ## Table of contents